syncfusion-content/maui-docs/MAUI/ImageEditor/Crop.md

 {% endhighlight %}

-## Circle cropping
+## Circle crop

-You can also crop an image in a circular or elliptical format, which is useful for profile pictures.
-Use the `Crop` method with an empty Rect and set the isEllipse parameter to true.
+You can crop an image in a circular format, specifically for profile pictures, you can use the `Crop` method.
+This method ensures that the image is cropped into a perfect circle with a 1:1 ratio.

+* The following code shows cropping an image in circle format.

 {% highlight C# %}

+imageEditor.Crop(ImageCropType.Circle);

 {% endhighlight %}

-The following image show cases the circularly cropped image.
+## Ellipse crop

+To crop an image in an elliptical format, such as for profile pictures, you can use the `Crop` method.
+This allows for free-style cropping in an elliptical shape.

- The following code shows cropping an image in elliptical format.
+ * The following code shows cropping an image in elliptical format.

 {% highlight C# %}

-imageEditor.Crop(new Rect(20,20,50,50), true);
+imageEditor.Crop(ImageCropType.Ellipse);

 {% endhighlight %}

 ## Entering the cropping area manually

 To manually enter the cropping area without enabling the cropping functionality, use the overloaded `Crop(Rect rect)` method.
 It can be done by simply define a rectangle and pass it to the `Crop` method.
+If the `isEllipse` parameter is set to true, it will perform an ellipse crop.
+The default value of `isEllipse` is `false`.

 {% tabs %}